 “There was a 16th Century gem with leaded casements and ornately carved beams known as the Henri IV House, no one knew why, but it was a popular belief, or hope, rather, that the amorous monarch spent a night of love there.”

 And then it was back around to the other side of the bassin for a stroll along the promenade, where the girls most likely went in for their swims.
 I crossed my fingers that the weather would improve enough for me to swim at least once while I was in St. Valery.
 It was a biggie on my checklist, but I would need a sunny day for it.
-But it wasn’t looking good.
+Unfortunately, it wasn’t looking good.

 “Rising on either side of St. Valery were great chalk cliffs, twins of the Dover ones… along the edge of these cliffs went winding paths, worn by the generations of lonely women who, of an evening, after their work was finished, would pace the high promontories, sometimes knitting a sock or crocheting a bit of lace, their eyes searching the horizon for the sight of a home-coming sail.”